-The Assistive Technology Team supports students and staff with a disability, learning difference, mental health or other medical condition through the use of technology and associated strategies.
+The Assistive Technology Team supports students with a disability, learning difference, mental health or other medical condition through the use of technology and associated strategies.

 We aim to help people find the right tools and develop personal strategies to become independent, confident individuals in their studies, research or role; to develop lifelong skills that enable them to achieve their potential in their time here at the university, and in any future endeavours.
 We also work to promote an accessible environment for our diverse student and staff population, working with schools and services to embed accessibility, promote awareness and encourage good practice.